dmachinewhisperer/linuxOS-port-of-ssd1306-driver/README.md

 # Linux Port of SSD1306 Oled Controller Driver

 ## Introduction
 This is a Linux port of the SSD1306 driver originally implemented for the ESP-IDF framework by `user001` [here](github.com/user001/espidf-ssd1306).
 The SSD1306 is a monochrome OLED display controller.
+This implementation is based on the linux `i2c subsystem`

 ### Features Implemented
 (Still in progress)